 Peter’s skills in Pop, Contemporary, Rock, Jazz, World and Classical music have meant he has had a variety of exciting opportunities across the UK.
 Playing with artists; including Charlotte Church, The Charlatans, The Blossoms, The Slow Readers Club, Everything Everything, Steve Mason, Mike Garry and Nadine Shah; Peter has gained experience in a wide range of musical styles making him highly sought after as a recording and session musician.

 Graduating from the Royal Northern College of Music with a first class BMUS means that he is diverse in a wide range of playing styles.
-He has been able to build and collaborate with an array of different originals projects including the Dynamic Afro-Beat Band Agbeko, groundbreaking Untold Orchestra, the heartfelt alternative indie rock band Ideal Forgery and an exciting percussion duo Gravity Percussion.
+He has been able to build and collaborate with an array of different originals projects including the Dynamic Afro-Beat Band Agbeko, groundbreaking Kaleidoscope Orchestra, the heartfelt alternative indie rock band Ideal Forgery and an exciting percussion duo Gravity Percussion.

 In addition to this, he has created an original music pseudonym called Aeon Fitch which saw him travel to the world renown Banff Centre for Arts and Creativity in Canada to write a concept E.P.
 He was also awarded the role of Artistic Associate, which meant that he worked closely with the centre and it’s visiting artists in programming, curating and announcing their concerts and events.